We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 If you already own another Chase credit card that earns Ultimate Rewards points, you should consider picking up either credit card to earn bonus points on base purchases.
 These points qualify for the travel redemption bonus or 1:1 point transfers if you prefer travel rewards to cash back rewards.

-The Chase Freedom earns up to 5% on the first $1,500 in purchases for the rotating quarterly category.
+The Chase Freedom earns up to 5% cash back on the first $1,500 in combined purchases in bonus categories each quarter you activate purchases for.
+There will also be new 5% categories each quarter.
 You’ll earn 1% on all non-bonus categories and all bonus spending above $1,500.

 If you max out the $1,500 quarterly bonus each quarter, that’s an extra $240 every year you earn compared to using a flat-rate rewards card that only earns 1% back on every dollar spent.